memfault/interrupt/_drafts/firmware-code-size-optimization-1.md

 make: *** [build/with-libc.elf] Error 1
 ```

-The 104 bytes overflow hints at the reason: we are overflowing our flash by
+The 104 bytes overflow hints at the cause: we are overflowing our flash by
 the size of our `data` section.
 This is because initialization values for our
 initialized static variables are stored in flash as well.